tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 **Focal plane:** The plane through the focus and perpendicular to the principal axis is called the focal plane of the mirror.

+All the above mentioned terms are shown in Figure 6.7 for both concave and convex mirrors.

 ![](6.7.png)

 #### 6.2.1 Paraxial Rays and Marginal Rays